 The Birthday Unicorn by Janice Elliott 1970

-Though not evident by the cover, this is political comedy, much like The Animals’ Conference and reads like an animated cartoon.
+Though not evident by the cover, this is political comedy, much like The Animals’ Conference (by Erich Kastner, Walter Trier and translated by Zita de Schauensee based on an idea by Jella Lepman 1949) and reads like an animated cartoon.
 Life is easy for the unicorn because it is beautiful.
 The Dodo is jealous of the unicorn’s success.
 Toads are politicians.
 A precursor to We Bare Bears.

 Into The Land of the Unicorns by Bruce Coville 1994

 A popular series which had a 2018 re-release

 The unicorn lived in a lilac wood, and she lived all alone.
 She was very old, though she did not know it, and she was no longer the careless colour of the sea foam, but rather the colour of snow falling on a moonlit night.
 But her eyes were still clear and unwearied, and she still moved like a shadow on the sea.Peter S. Beagle, opening passage to The Last Unicorn

 By the time the film adaptation came along in the 1980s, it had become conventional to denote ‘Beauty’ (the feminine kind) via long eye-lashes.